martafilipa/subjective_test/README.md

 The result should be the insertion of 456 documents in the `pairs` collection and 3 documents in the `trains` collection.

-With the server running and the database updated, try access the webpage.
+With the server running and the database updated, try to access the webpage.

 ## Custom Subjective Assessments